Now is the time to ditch grandma’s Green Bean Casserole recipe and her canned mushroom soup and instead make a green bean casserole from scratch.

 - To the same skillet used to cook the mushrooms, add 1 tablespoon oil and 2 tablespoons flour; heat over low heat and whisk constantly for 1 minute.
 Add the cashew cream very, very slowly and continue whisking until all of the cream is used and the mixture is creamy and smooth, about 2 minutes.
 Season with salt and white pepper to taste.
 Add this roux to the green bean-mushroom mixture and gently toss to coat.

-- Add the pumpkin seeds, panko crumbs, and remaining 2 teaspoons extra virgin olive oil to a food processor; process by pulsing about 10 quick times.
+- Add the pumpkin seeds, bread crumbs, and remaining 2 teaspoons extra virgin olive oil to a food processor; process by pulsing about 10 quick times.
 Season with salt and pulse again.
 Top green bean-mushroom mixture with the pulsed pumpkin seed mixture.
 Bake, uncovered, for 10 minutes.
 Garnish with whole pumpkin seeds before serving.

 Check out more clean Thanksgiving side dish recipes HERE.